What are chinch bugs?

 How do I get rid of chinch bugs?

 Lawn pests like chinch bugs are frustrating to deal with and can quickly turn our lawns from green and healthy to brown and unsightly.
 At Trees Hurt Too, we will work with you to eliminate chinch bugs from your yard and implement the services necessary to prevent their return.
-Using natural and organic products, our licensed plant health care professionals will take back your yard from damaging chinch bugs.
+Using eco friendly products, our licensed plant health care professionals will take back your yard from damaging chinch bugs.

 Tree Hurt Too, Inc., is a locally owned and operated company, and we have a deep understanding of the lawn care needs of home and business owners located in Tarrant County, TX.
 To learn more about our lawn care packages, give us a call today, and speak with one of our helpful professionals!